OpenConext-Attic/OpenConext-manage/docs/README.md

     RewriteRule !\.(js|ico|gif|jpg|png|css)$ /index.php

 Note that !!ENV!!
 MUST be replaced by one of the environments from application.ini (production, staging, test, dev,...).
-And !!PATH_TO_MANAGE_ROOT!! should be replaced with where the Manage application is placed at (example: /var/www/surfconext/manage).
+And !!PATH_TO_MANAGE_ROOT!!
+MUSTw be replaced with where the Manage application is placed at (example: /var/www/surfconext/manage).

 ### 2. Configure ###

-Copy docs/example.application.ini to /etc/surfconext/manage.ini and edit this file to reflect your configuration.
+Copy docs/example.manage.ini to /etc/surfconext/manage.ini and edit this file to reflect your configuration.